OpenMLTD/MLTDTools/README.md

 Current Unity project is for Unity 5.6.2f1.
 I might not have time to track all the things, so here is a check list if you want to build assets for the real game:

-- For MLTD **before** 1.3.000, you need Unity 5.4+, but no later than 5.6.x.
+- For MLTD before 1.3.000, you need Unity 5.4+, but no later than 5.6.x.
 Recommended version is 5.6.2f1, which is also the one that MLTD was built with.
-- For MLTD version 1.3.000 (live with 13 people on the stage) and newer, you need Unity 2017.3.
+- For MLTD version 1.3.000 (live with 13 people on the stage) and newer, you need Unity 2017.4.0f1.
 Assets built with old Unity versions may cause app crash.

 Since MLTD has a forced updating mechanism, you can safely use Unity 2017.3, unless there are specific requirements.